RCN-ECS/Synthesis_Workshop/README.md

 * Link to the [List of Participants](participant_list.csv)

 * For participants:
 	* [Code of Conduct](code_conduct.md) Please read our Code of Conduct prior to coming to the meeting.
 	* [Travel Information](travel_info.md) and information on reimbursements (save your receipts, no per-diems)
 	* Alcohol policy: Shoals does not sell alcohol, however you can bring your own.
 We'll try to organize something more formal as the date approaches.

+* For remote participants: We will update this schedule with a link to the online meeting room and information on how to contribute as the date approaches.
+See the schedule below for which parts of the workshop will be live broadcast.

  # Goals of the Synthesis Workshop